-The post-Crisis Trevor and Hillary first appear in Wonder Woman (2nd series) #2.
-And before you ask, no, Trevor is an older character post-Crisis and, in contrast to most depictions, doesn’t have an intimate relationship with Diana (Wonder Woman) in this continuity but they do develop into trusted friends and this remains strictly platonic with Trevor’s affections focused elsewhere.
+The post-Crisis Trevor and Hillary first appeared in Wonder Woman (2nd series) #2.
+And before you ask, no, Trevor is an older character post-Crisis and, in contrast to most depictions, doesn’t have an intimate relationship with Diana (Wonder Woman) in this continuity.
+However they do develop into trusted friends and this remains strictly platonic with Trevor’s affections focused elsewhere.
 It’s a fresh dynamic which although purists may chafe, seems to work for this incarnation.

 In fact, Zero Hour DC sliding timeline aside, it’s revealed that Trevor was born slightly after the Japanese attack on Pearl Harbor, which although it would make Trevor chronologically at least, older than Nathaniel, they would certainly be kindred spirits and have similar frames of reference, even if an “under cover I’m prematurely grey” Nathaniel can’t acknowledge it without exposing the Atom Project.

 Hillary unknowingly co-opts Eiling’s asset Captain Atom because Cameron Scott’s bogus military identity has duplicated parts of Nathaniel’s real military deployment history – his time serving in Cambodia, an expertise vital to the success of this mission.
 You have to assume that was a little sloppy on the part of military intelligence/Atom Project; I suspect it was probably a time-saving move but these tend to have unsuspecting outcomes.